 In a September 2023 WDNR field visit to inspect and re-evaluate DSA, Site #1, WDNR staff observed some silt deposits but observed much more area that was unaffected and still exhibited habitat quality that should be preserved and continue to be designated as a sensitive area.

-Trumpeter swans, bald eagles, and Blanding's turtles are among the endangered, protected, or of special concern species that require and live in the critical habitat of DSA Site #1 in northeast Lake Mallalieu and the upstream Willow River channels--where dredging up to 4-feet deep is proposed.
+Trumpeter swans, bald eagles, and Blanding's turtles are among the endangered, protected, or of special concern species that require and live in the critical habitat of DSA Site #1 in northeast Lake Mallalieu and the upstream Willow River channels.

-WDNR records show that 3.62 tons of toxic arsenic, as well as other toxic chemicals, have been applied in northeast Lake Mallalieu—where dredging up to 4-feet deep is proposed.
+WDNR records show that 3.62 tons of toxic arsenic, as well as other toxic chemicals, have been applied in northeast Lake Mallalieu.

 Arsenic is a toxic chemical that does not break down, but remains "safe" only so long as it remains embedded in undisturbed sediments.